Mercedes CLA review - Reliability and safety

 - 4Interior, design and technologyThe latest Mercedes CLA sets a high benchmark for interior tech, fit and finish

-- 6Reliability and Safety - currently readingReliability and safety are largely untested, but the CLA is packed with clever safety kit
+- 6Reliability and Safety - currently readingThe CLA is closely related to the A-Class hatchback, which means its packed with safety kit